Contact the USNCC Support Team at 320.762.4900 or usncc@alextech.edu

 Email: Your alextech.edu email address is the official form of communication from the college.
 Students are responsible to know the information sent to them from the college through their ATCC email.
 Login with [YourStarID]@go.minnstate.edu and your StarID password.

-Office 365: ATCC provides Microsoft Office to all currently registered students free of charge.
+Microsoft 365: ATCC provides Microsoft 365 to all currently registered students free of charge.
 Login with [YourStarID]@go.minnstate.edu and your StarID password.

 D2L Brightspace: Learning management system used across Minnesota State to provide online access to on campus courses and provide means of delivery for online courses.
-Login with your StarID and Password.
+Log in to your Microsoft 365 account using [YourStarID]@go.minnstate.edu and your StarID password.

 These instructions and how-to videos provide more information about accessing eServices, registration, and understanding your degree audit report (DARS).